Post-Pandemic Predictions on Ed Tech

 We see that technology has paved the way for these new roles to emerge and how these roles can best be filled.

 Learning has changed and will continue to.
 When searching for a school, students base their search on specific criteria.
 They look for the most affordable and prominent colleges.
-They search for the programs that will lead them to their careers.
-And perhaps, now more than ever, they are also looking for a school with the educational technology that can follow them into the future.
+They search for programs that will lead them to their careers.
+Perhaps, now more than ever, they are also looking for a school with the educational technology to follow them into the future.

 As a society, our ability to use and maximize technology for education was put to a rigorous, sudden test last year.
-It may have been so sudden that we were generally not prepared for it.
+It may have been so sudden that we were generally unprepared for it.

 With the wisdom of hindsight, it would be safe to say that no one will take ed tech for granted anymore.
 And we shouldn’t.
 If anything, the past year has shown us what we could and should do for education in times of crises and where we can take the future of education as a whole.